a-coding-Kat/IVI_FHNW26/dashboard/README.md

 acids).
 The instant answer to *"which metabolites differ at slot −1?"*
 — and which families those differences cluster in.

-Click a dot → that metabolite becomes the active one in Tab A and the patient drill-down.
+Click a dot: that metabolite becomes the active one in Tab A and the patient drill-down.

 ### C · PCA biological state space